 Geospatial data models

 Learning objectives

-• Identify and use on-line geospatial data repositories and services
+• find and use data repositories, wms services

+Geospatial data models